infinitered/solidarity/docs/options.md

 ## Solidarity Rules
 The `.solidarity` file is a JSON object with a set of requirements to enforce on each computer's environment.
 All requirements should be specified inside the `requirements` key.

-See [.solidarity.example](../.solidarity.example) for an example of what a file might look like in a project.

 Each type of requirement check is dictated by the `rule` property.
 Depending on the `rule` is what other properties will be required

+See [this file](../.solidarity.example) for an example of what a solidarity rule-set might look like for any given project.

 ### CLI Rules